 We kindly ask that upon entering the clinic you wear a facemask and clean your hands using the touchless hand sanitisers provided.
-We will take your temperature on arrival and ask you to fill out a short COVID questionnaire prior to your appointment.
+There will be a short COVID questionnaire to fill out prior to your appointment.
 All clinicians will be wearing full PPE.
 Thank you in advance for your cooperation.

 Our aim is to help you back to your best – and we do that by giving you expert, personal and individual care, delivered by highly-qualified physiotherapists.

 Everything we put in place for you – right from the initial detailed assessment through to the end of your treatment – has the simple aim of helping you achieve your goals, whatever they may be.

 A personal and tailored treatment plan will be devised for you, which includes the expected number of treatments needed to achieve your goals.

 If for any reason progress is not being made then we stop, re-assess and refer on to other specialists if necessary – and that’s a promise.